-3) You don't want to give up individual contributor work
+3) They don't want to give up individual contributor work

 Particularly for engineers and others in creative roles, it can be hard to give up doing individual work.
 It's easy to want to take the new manager title and keep doing lots of the "fun" individual contributor tasks.

 The Growth Mindset is the idea that any skill can be learned.
-No one is simply “a natural” and others doomed to never be good at it.
-It takes hard work, but with effort anyone can learn and improve at a skill.
+No one is simply “a natural” and others are doomed to never be good at it.
+It takes hard work, but with effort, anyone can learn and improve at a skill.

 Your best employees will have a growth mindset, learning new skills often.
 Promoting anyone with the opposite mindset (a Fixed Mindset) is a tremendous risk.
 Their attitudes not only then impact them, but their teams.